AndreaCacioppo/HamiltonianReconstructionThesis/README.md

 ### Prerequisites

-Python and pyTorch and TensorboardX need to be installed.
+Python, PyTorch and TensorboardX need to be installed.

 ## Structure of the code